-More specifically, a graduate from the AGC SLS/Spanish will:
+More specifically, a graduate from the Spanish Applied Linguistics track of the AGC will:

 1. Demonstrate familiarity with topics and concepts specific to their particular interests in the field of Spanish Applied Language Studies